Get notified of page updates

 HER2CLIMB-02

-This trial enrolled 463 people with advanced or HER2-positive breast cancer that could not be surgically removed.
+This trial enrolled 463 people with advanced or metastatic HER2-positive breast cancer that could not be surgically removed.
 Participants were randomly assigned to receive Tukysa plus Kadcyla (228) or Kadcyla alone (235).
 Among participants, 44 percent had brain metastases when they entered the trial.

 Among all participants: